 Educational Resources at the Apothecary Museum

 The Stabler-Leadbeater Apothecary Museum collection spans the 18th through 20th century and is a rich teaching tool for exploring specific periods of history or examining how medicine has evolved.
 Our most popular school program introduces students to colonial medicine and trades and we work with each teacher to ensure the field trip fits his or her class and curriculum.
 Many schools choose to combine this 45 minute program with a tour of another museum.
-For more information about visiting multiple sites in Alexandria, visit scheduling a multi-site program.
+For more information about visiting multiple sites in Alexandria, visit Scheduling an Education Program with Historic Alexandria.

 - Reservations are required.